redislabs-training/ru330/README.md

 Use the `build.sh` script to build the container, and the `login.sh` script to start it and connect via a bash shell.

+**Note:** You'll first need to build the base container that this depends on (see "Installing Redis Securely" above).

 Once you're connected to the bash shell in the container, change directory to the `ru330` folder:

 ```bash